 A 130-foot observation tower and a 940-foot canopy walkway both give visitors a chance to get above the rainforest canopy for incredible views of the area.
 These areas are also great places to observe toucans and macaws and, with luck, spot noisy howler monkeys or a three-toed sloth.
 Another site is the butterfly house where over 40 local butterfly species are bred.
 Visitors can see the process of breeding and raising these colorful insects and wander through the "flying room."
 Finally, visit the Yasuni Parrot Lick.
 Just a short distance from Sacha Lodge is Ecuador's most famous parrot lick, where visitors can observe dozens of the magnificently colored birds feeding on the clay.

 In the morning, leave Sacha Lodge and transfer to Quito.
 This afternoon spend touring the city.
-Drive north to visit "El mirador de Guápulo" (view point), from where we can admire its church and Quito's nearby valleys.
-You'll visit Quito's colonial center - one of the world's cultural heritage sites, where we can see many historical buildings; including churches, museums and monuments.
+Drive north to visit "El mirador de Guápulo" (view point), and admire its church and Quito's nearby valleys.
+You'll visit Quito's colonial center - one of the world's cultural heritage sites, see many historical buildings; including churches, museums and monuments.
 Visit the Basilica del Voto Nacional or Iglesia de Compania cathedrals, or test your bargaining skills in the local artisan markets.
 Opt to take a drive north to get a great view of the city from above, or spend your time in Calle La Ronda.
 Customize your time to see the sites around that most interest you.
 Visit artisan markets, test your bargaining skills for local weavings See some of our best ideas below or add in an Aerial Tram tour or a visit to La Mitad del Mundo with more time.

 Your Galapagos cruise will explore the islands of Santa Cruz, Santiago, Rabida, Isabela, and Fernandina.
 Explore the diverse landscape of this volcanic archipelago and visit with its famous natives: giant tortoises, blue-footed boobies, sea turtles, white-tipped sharks, pelicans, Flightless Cormorants, and more.
 Stop at Black Turtle Cove to snorkel and Sullivan Bay to explore the extensive lava flows which are present on the island.
 Wildlife is abundant, fascinating, and personal.
 The Galapagos islands are sure to delight and entrance its travelers.